promoting the Right Wing tradition of the English speaking world

 The assembly of representatives sat in a semi circle before the person who was chairing its sessions.

 On the Left of the chairman sat those who wanted radical change from the way society was, and how it was governed.
-On the Right sat those who wished to maintain or to conserve the traditional order.
+On the Right sat those who wished to conserve the traditional order.

 It is absolutely critical to distinguish the principle of Left and Right here from the policies associated with Left and Right in the context of France in the late 18th century.

 France in the late 18th century had a virtually absolute monarchy, and to be right wing was to be monarchist and authoritarian.
-This was not the case in Britain or the English speaking nations, even at that time.
-Britain already had an established limited and constitutional monarchy.
-To be Right wing in the English speaking context is to maintain limited government subject to the rule of law – to stress Magna Carta and the 1689 Bill of Rights.
+This was not the case in Britain.
+Britain already had already established limited and constitutional monarchy.
+To be Right wing in the English speaking context is therefore to maintain limited government subject to the rule of law – to stress the tradition of Magna Carta after 1215 and the Bill of Rights of 1689.
+Edmund Burke’s classic statement of Conservatism in his Reflections on the Revolution in France confirms this understanding – his Reflections was published in 1790 !

-The use by the media and many politicians today of terms like “far Right” or “extreme Right” is misconceived and misleading.
-This usage reflects, not the reality of the situation, but the predisposition and prejudice of those using the terms.
-They want people on the Right to be seen as extreme because they are not prepared to tolerate Right wing thinking.
-In refusing any legitimacy to Right wing thinking, they are actually themselves adopting an extreme – indeed totalitarian – mindset.
+Media and many politicians today use terms like “far Right” or “extreme Right” about people who patently do not believe in the parliamentary process.
+And their pejorative use of the term “right wing” reflects, not the reality of the Right, but the predisposition and prejudice of those using the terms.
+They portray people on the Right as extreme because they cannot tolerate Right wing thinking.
+By refusing any legitimacy to Right wing thinking, they are themselves actually adopting an extreme – indeed totalitarian – mindset.

-The true, straight Left seeks a situation based on its radical ideology.
-The dominant ideology of today’s Left is Marxism – a paradigm of thinking and practice which is proven to have devastating consequences: note the dire predicament in Venezuela in 2018/19.
+The committed, hard Left seeks to conform Society to its radical ideology.
+The dominant ideology of today’s Left is Marxism – a paradigm of thinking and practice which is proven to have devastating consequences: note the dire predicament in Venezuela from 2018/19.

 This brings us to the very crux of the issue between Right and Left worldviews.